-What is sample statistics?
+What are sample statistics?
 The optimizer will use a sample of 2% of the rows to get information about the data demographics.
 We can easily change the sample size, by running the statement below (The new sample size is valid until you log off your session):

 DIAGNOSTIC “COLLECTSTATS, SAMPLESIZE=n” ON FOR SESSION;

 When can sample statistics be applied?
 For sample statistics, it’s crucial, that the table is not skewed.
-Skewing can be found by executing below query:
+Skewing can be found by executing the below query:

 SELECT HASHAMP (HASHBUCKET (HASHROW ())) , COUNT (*)